diogoosorio/blog/content/entries/my-first-big-job-interview.md

 usual stuff I assume - I walked through my resume with the interviewer detailing what I had done on each one of my previous professional experiences.

-&nbsp_place_holder;We talked about what I like doing and what I expected that my future would be like.
+We talked about what I like doing and what I expected that my future would be like.
 Finally the interviewer gave me a deeper understanding about how the company worked and what they believed in.
 I interrupted a couple of times with some genuine questions - "If I get the position, what will I do precisely?", "What is the company's policy regarding people who are employed but still studying?".

-&nbsp_place_holder;This part of the interview was a breeze.
+This part of the interview was a breeze.
 I loved what I was hearing and I guess the interviewer also liked what I had to tell him.
 During the process I got the impression that this interview would be the first and if it went well, I would get called another time for the technical interview.

-&nbsp_place_holder;I don't know if I got that wrong, or I simply caused an impression because suddenly the technical interview just got re-scheduled for "right now".
+I don't know if I got that wrong, or I simply caused an impression because suddenly the technical interview just got re-scheduled for "right now".
 "Well great - I can wrap this up right know", I immediately thought.

-&nbsp_place_holder;

 ### Phase 3 - Technical Interview